Brian Clark, Founder of Copyblogger

 Clark is the founder of Copyblogger and CEO of Rainmaker Digital.
 Based in Boulder, Colorado, Clark likes to say he doesn’t have a job.
 Instead, since 1998, he’s created a series of jobs known as companies.

 Once he hit the entrepreneurial road, Clark never looked back.
-“I was an attorney, and my main motivation was, let’s be honest, that I didn’t like working for someone else,” Clark laughs.
+“I was an attorney, and my main motivation [to keep going] was, let’s be honest, that I didn’t like working for someone else,” Clark laughs.
 “My biggest fear now is that, if things really went sideways…Could I even do it?
 That’s why my podcast is called Unemployable.”

 Thankfully, Clark hasn’t had to look back, except to gather and apply the incredible lessons he’s learned as a founder and digital marketer.
 Through his variety of experiences, Clark has become an expert at building audiences.
 His ability to tune into the needs and desires of his audience and customer base has fueled the success and agility of Copyblogger and its partner brands.